Alchemy-Paul/Linux-Basics/README.md

    yfx ( Copy until x and x is included )
    ```

-   **Cut** There are various cutting or deleting commands based on amount of text to be deleted.
+   **Cut** There are various cutting, deleting commands based on amount of text to be deleted.
 The `d` character is used to perform this operation.

    i.
 Cut entire line: Cut the entire line where the cursor is located